Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 * To display :ref:`links<types-artifact-links>` between artifacts: no links (aka "None") or a given type of links.
 * To display children if any (as soon as they can be displayed in the widget, see aforementionned conditions)

+In order to give context about artifacts being displayed, the widget can be configured to display iterations on top of the Gantt chart.
+For example we may want to track the progress of Epic in the context of Releases.
+Or in the context of Releases and their Sprints.

+It should be noted that:

+* The trackers for iterations can be chosen in the widget configuration, under the Timeframe ribbons section.
+* You can choose up to two levels of ribbons.
+Tracker of level 2 is expected to be a sub-division of tracker of level 1 (e.g Sprints vs Releases, or Iterations vs Program Increments).
+* Selected trackers must have :ref:`Title<semantic-title>` and :ref:`Timeframe<semantic-timeframe>` semantics.
+* Artifacts of selected trackers are expected to have continuous time.
+I.e. artifacts timeframe do not overlap, if it is the case the widget will not know how to display them and they will be omitted.
+* Old artifacts (the ones that end before the first task displayed in the Gantt) are not displayed.

 Project Details
 ---------------